ryndrb/dota2bot/README.md

         - [ ] Tormentor
         - [ ] Dynamic item builds
         - [ ] Clear wave faster with abilities
-        - [x] vscript to increase bots GPM (XPM later) and for them to acquire neutral items (local host only)
+        - [x] vscript to increase bots GPM and XPM (AP only), and for them to acquire neutral items (local host only)
         - [x] Functionality for new active ablities gained through Aghs/Shard
             | Hero                  | Shard   | Scepter
             |:---------------------:|:-------:|:-------: